Click to open network menu

 Gank Timers

 If your jungler cleared towards you then make sure your wave is pushed so you can help him fight for the Scuttle Crab.
-If your jungler cleared away from you then you want the wave slightly pushing to you since the enemy jungler is likely going to gank you after taking the Scuttle Crab.
+If your jungler started bot then you want the wave pushing into you since the enemy jungler is likely going to gank you after taking the Scuttle Crab and your jungler will be playing topside.

 Jungle Plants